Audiologist

 348s

 Bio: I practice as an audiologist, a hearing healthcare professional trained in the field of audiology.
 Audiologists diagnose and treat individuals suffering from hearing loss, balance disorders, tinnitus and auditory processing disorders.
 A graduate of Northwestern University, I earned a Doctor of Audiology (AuD) from the Arizona School of Health Sciences.
-I entered the field 24-years ago.
+I entered the field 25-years ago.
 My father, who was an Ear, Nose & Throat (ENT) surgeon in Southern California, introduced me to the profession.
 My primary focus of interest has been hearing testing, hearing aids and tinnitus solutions

-I have been with Peninsula Hearing Services in Burlingame for over 10 years.
+I have been with Peninsula Hearing Services in Burlingame for 11 years.
 Previously, I worked as a researcher for a new and innovative hearing aid manufacturer in the Silicon Valley area.
 It was that experience where I learned the in’s-and-out’s” of hearing aids and the challenging “journey” consumers experience seeking the best hearing aid for themselves among the vast number of advertisements on the internet, television and in print media.

 Look for an audiologist who uses Real Ear Measures to fit hearing aids.
 This procedure is the only way to ensure the hearing aid programming is customized to your unique hearing loss, like a prescription for eyeglasses.
 A video of how real ear measure are performed can be found in the link RE Measures performed.